DAY 15: 16/6 Pallon to Briancon

 Sheep herding - road to Briancon

-We're here at the start of the real alps.
-We've had a magnificent day in the valley of the Durance - a river valley we have been following for 3 days.
-Blue skies, although a very hot 30°C at times, herds of sheep on the road but best of all, Ian found a goat-track short-cut between the two roads leading into and back out of a deep in a gorge to Les Vigneaux, that saved us 2hrs in time and cut 7k off our day.
+After three magnificent days in the Durance valley we're now in the real alps.
+Blue skies, a hot 30°C, herds of sheep on the road but best of all, Ian found a short-cut that saved us 2hrs and cut 7k off our day.

 Shortcut